Definitions of Government-Sponsored Training

 Terminology and definitions of government-sponsored training may differ from agency to agency within the PHS.
 Outlined below are training opportunities.
 This is not meant to be an exhaustive list.
 Individuals should consult their employer’s training office, personnel office and/or their supervisor for details on policies, approval process, and opportunities available through their agency.

 Funding for training is set and awarded at the Operational Division (Op Div) level.
 The PHS, OASH or OCCO do not have specific funds targeted for PHS nurses’ training.
-For budget and staffing purposes, most supervisors require training requests be submitted a specific length of time before the training is to begin, allowing time for processing the paperwork.
+For budget and staffing purposes, most supervisors require training requests be submitted in a specific length of time before the training is to begin, allowing time for processing the paperwork.
 Generally, most PHS Op Divs will approve government-funded, short-term training if:

 - It can be budgeted.